Nutcracker syndrome

-The nutcracker syndrome (NCS) results most commonly from the compression of the left renal vein (LRV) between the abdominal aorta (AA) and superior mesenteric artery (SMA), although other variants exist.
-The name derives from the fact that, in the sagittal plane and/or transverse plane, the SMA and AA (with some imagination) appear to be a nutcracker crushing a nut (the renal vein).
+Nutcracker syndrome (NCS) is a coronary condition commonly caused by compression of the left renal vein (LRV) between the abdominal aorta (AA) and superior mesenteric artery (SMA), although other variants exist.
+The name derives from the imagined similarity of the SMA and AA appearing when viewed in the saggital and/or transverse planes,to be a nutcracker crushing a nut (the renal vein).

 There is a wide spectrum of clinical presentations and diagnostic criteria are not well defined, which frequently results in delayed or incorrect diagnosis.
 The first clinical report of Nutcracker phenomenon appeared in 1950.

 This condition is not to be confused with superior mesenteric artery syndrome, which is the compression of the third portion of the duodenum by the SMA and the AA.

 Signs and symptoms

 The signs and symptoms of NCS are all derived from the outflow obstruction of the left renal vein.
 The compression causes renal vein hypertension, leading to hematuria (which can lead to anemia) and abdominal pain (classically left flank or pelvic pain).
 The abdominal pain may improve or worsen depending on positioning.
 Patients may also have orthostatic proteinuria, or the presence of protein in their urine depending on how they sit or stand.

 Since the left gonadal vein drains via the left renal vein, it can also result in left testicular pain in men or left lower quadrant pain in women, especially during intercourse and during menstruation.
 Occasionally, the gonadal vein swelling may lead to ovarian vein syndrome in women.
 Nausea and vomiting can result due to compression of the splanchnic veins.
 An unusual manifestation of NCS includes varicocele formation and varicose veins in the lower limbs.
 Another clinical study has shown that nutcracker syndrome is a frequent finding in varicocele-affected patients and possibly, nutcracker syndrome should be routinely excluded as a possible cause of varicocele and pelvic congestion.
 In women, the hypertension in the left gonadal vein can also cause increased pain during menses.
 Headaches can develop when collateral veins branch out from the kidney into the spinal plexus.
 Also, common findings that develop alongside NCS are POTS and pelvic congestion syndrome.
 Pelvic congestion occurs when blood flows into the pelvis from the kidney which enlarges pelvic veins resulting in internal varicose veins.
 This can result in pelvic pain and also GI tract irritation leading to bloating, abdominal fullness, constipation and/or diarrhea.
 Often times nutcracker syndrome occurs alongside other abdominal compressions such as May–Thurner syndrome, superior mesenteric artery syndrome, and median arcuate ligament syndrome.